bobbingwide/oik-batchmove/README.md

 oik provides a lot of stuff, which is mostly dormant until you really need it.

 # Which version of oik do I need?
-The oik-batchmove plugin is dependent upon oik (v2.0 or higher) for date filter logic
+The oik-batchmove plugin is dependent upon oik v2.5, or higher.

 # Which version of PHP do I need?
 Requires PHP 5.3 or higher.

 # Are there similar plugins?
 Yes.
-This plugin was sponsored by Howard Popeck for Our Listeners Club - for the music loving audiophile Before developing oik-batchmove I tried these plugins.
-They didn't satisfy the original requirements.
+Before developing oik-batchmove I tried these plugins.

 * [Batch-Move wp plugin](http://wordpress.org/plugins/batchmove/)
 * [Bulk Move](http://wordpress.org/plugins/bulk-move/)

+At the time, they didn't satisfy my customer's original requirements.

 I'm not aware of any other plugins that perform Scheduled republishing or Category republishing logic.